Mini Peanut Butter Oat Dog Treats

 Learn how to make homemade dog treats with just 3 ingredients!
-These Mini Dog Treats are bite sized treats made with peanut butter that your dog will go nuts for!
+These Mini Peanut Butter Dog Oat Dog Treats are bite sized treats made with peanut butter that your dog will go nuts for!

 Why You’ll Love This Recipe

-Small Dog Treats: I love these Mini Dog Treats because they are small.
+- Small Dog Treats: I love these Mini Peanut Butter Oat Dog Treats because they are small and you can make them as small as you like.
 This makes them perfect for John John and they also make a great training treat too!

-Organic: These peanut butter dog treats only have 3 organic ingredients, making them a great choice for your dog’s health.
-So many store bought small dog treats can have terrible ingredients, fillers, and more that your dog doesn’t need.
-Just like processed food is not great for humans, it’s the same thing for dogs!
+- Organic: These peanut butter dog treats only have 3 organic ingredients, making them a great choice if you want to avoid unnecessary ingredients in processed dog treats.
+So many store bought small dog treats can have terrible ingredients, fillers, and more that your best friend doesn’t need.

 Ingredients

-- Oat Flour: I love using organic oat flour for homemade dog treats as it’s a great gluten free flour that’s healthy doesn’t dogs.
+- Oat Flour: I love using organic oat flour for homemade dog treats, this is a dog safe flour.

 - Honey: I use organic raw honey, which is antimicrobial and antibacterial.
 It also gives some natural sweetness to these homemade dog treats!